SlamJam/fdb-playground/README.md

 # FoundationDB Docker Playground

+For automation used [just](https://just.systems) as a more human-oriented `make`.
+You can get it from [brew](https://brew.sh/).

 To run a test cluster you first need to build a docker image of FoundationDB.
-Look here [здесь](./docker-image-build/README.md).
+Look [here](./docker-image-build/README.md).

-After image build we can run `docker-compose`:
+After the image is assembled we can run `docker-compose`:

 ```bash
 > just up